-1. Production of gametes; cell surface molecules in sperm-egg interaction in animals; molecular events during fertilization in animals, blastula formation, embryonic fields, gastrulation and formation of germ layers in animals; embryogenesis.

-2. Development in Drosophila and Arabidopsis; gene expression and its regulation.
-Spatial and temporal regulation of Gene Expression
+- 1. Production of gametes- Spermatogenesis and oogenesis; cell surface molecules in sperm-egg interaction in animals; molecular events during fertilization in animals, blastula formation, embryonic fields, gastrulation and formation of germ layers in animals; embryogenesis. - 2.
+Development in Drosophila melanogaster and floral development in Arabidopsis thaliana; gene expression and its regulation in drosophila development; Spatial and temporal regulation of gene expression.